The Brain on Stress

 Supplementation with melatonin has been shown to benefit the timing of sleep onset, sleep time and quality.
 As a neuroprotectant, Melatonin delivers antioxidants and helps to correct circadian rhythm and thus support cognitive function.

 Since the adaptation of the 2018 Farm Bill which removed hemp and its constituents from the Controlled Substances Act, practitioners and consumers have been exploring the use of the cannabis compound cannabidiol (CBD) for relief of anxiety.
 Evidence from preclinical, human experimental, clinical, and epidemiological studies strongly supports CBD as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder.
-Overall, evidence suggests that CBD has considerable potential as a treatment for multiple anxiety disorders. of chronic and therapeutic effects.
+Overall, evidence suggests that CBD has considerable potential as a treatment for multiple anxiety disorders.
 (Neurotherapeutics.
 2015 Oct;12(4):825-36. doi: 10.1007/s13311-015-0387-1.)